areeseb/areeseb.github.io/mapmatching.md

 ## Conclusion

 Using these methods, I've been able to perform map matching on dirty spatial data with over 100k features in the input set.
 Please remember that the code here lacks a lot of the cleanliness and optimization needed to work on a production level pipeline.
-It won't, for example, work on Polygons or Multi-geometries.
+It won't, for example, work on polygons or multi-geometries.

 Additionally, my discussion hasn't even touched the nuances of picking a threshold to determine when features are considered a match.
-Honestly the best/easiest method I've found so far is to plot the distances and then visually determine a threshold for each metric, however, I am exploring more rigorous statistical methods for picking a threshold.
+I may share another post in the future to discuss how I've been going about it.

 If you are interested in any of the work I've done here or have any questions, please feel free to reach out.
-My contact info can be found on the main page of this site.